NovaGL/diy-harmonyhub/README.md

 HTTP POST Commands
 ------
-All HTTP commands are send to the following address: http://HUB_IP:8088
+All HTTP commands are sent to the following address: http://HUB_IP:8088

 You need to supply the following headers for the request to be authenticated